flythereddflagg/flythereddflagg.github.io/python_book/docs/25-Do-a-Project.md

   - Ensure you are following the [Python Style Guide](https://www.python.org/dev/peps/pep-0008/).
 Good style makes code easy to read and therefore  easier to debug.
   - Use descriptive variable names that make clear the purpose of a variable
-  - Follow the principles found in the [Zen of Python](https://www.python.org/dev/peps/pep-0020/#id3)
+  - Follow the principles found in the [Zen of Python](https://www.python.org/dev/peps/pep-0020/#id3) (do not worry if you do not yet understand all of the principles yet, just use the ones you do know)
   - Document your code as you go.
 It is easy to forget what your code is doing.
 If you leave notes for yourself you are less likely to get lost.

 - **Do a little at a time**